Custom Validations

 In-memory code-hook

 In-memory code-hooks enable custom validation logic to be written within OneSchema's admin portal without the need to configure a backend webhook endpoint.
-Some example use cases include merging rows, splitting and merging columns, and multi-column uniqueness checks.
+Some example use cases include merging rows, splitting and merging columns, and custom uniqueness checks.

 These hooks are extremely performant and reduce implementation complexity when compared to validation webhooks, allowing the entire validation process to be handled by OneSchema.